Hendrix-CS/csci235/modules/state_machines.md

 Examine this program.
 Then answer the following questions with respect to the `input` part of the message it will publish:
 * Imagine the `distance_threshold` is 0.5 and the `heading_threshold` is `math.pi / 8`.
 The
-robot drives 0.4 meters.
+robot drives 0.4 meters from its starting location.
 What message will the `OdometryNode` publish?
 * Now the robot has driven 0.6 meters.
 What message will the `OdometryNode` publish?
 * The robot was facing away from the starting point.
 It has turned `math.pi/2` radians.
   What message will the `OdometryNode` publish?